ccamara/carloscamara-hugo/content/es/home/contact.md

 +++
 # Contact widget.
-widget = "contact"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "contact"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 130 # Order that this section will appear in.

 title = "Contacto"
 subtitle = "¿Tienes algo que decirme? ¡Encantado de hablar contigo!"

-# Order that this section will appear in.
-weight = 130

 # Automatically link email and phone?
 autolink = true